MyLife is Whiddon’s award-winning model of care that puts relationships at the heart of great care.

 MyLife places incredible importance on the value of strong relationships between residents, clients and the employees who care for them, something that our research and experience tells us is at the heart of great care.
 MyLife enables us to truly get to know and understand our residents and clients on a much deeper level – who they are, what they love, what makes them smile, what their life experiences are and what they are passionate about.
 This is incredibly important for us to be able to truly support their wellbeing and improve their quality of life.

 Yes!
 Whiddon’s MyLife program has a re-ablement focus with staff encouraging residents to take more exercise and to continue to perform daily tasks.
+Relationship based care provides residents with the opportunity to share something they used to love doing, or something they wish to do, and would not be known without the connection made with care staff.

 The University of Sydney measured the effects of the program on our residents.
 They found, over a 12 month period, that it significantly improved mood, physical function and social engagement and participation.
 It also improves job satisfaction for staff as they work in a stronger team environment.